 - Use file manager such as iFunbox to remove the .deb package

-I recently found a better solution to this.
+As you can see, not all solutions are perfect. iFunbox or other file managers might not allow you to remove your .DEB files either.
+Worst case scenarios, give the method below a try.
 If you’ve accidentally installed a jailbreak tweak that isn’t compatible or breaks your iOS device, here is how to fix the problem.

 - It doesn’t require manual access to Cydia